Expanding Japanese Seafood Exports to Korea: Supporting the Fishing Industry | Japan Trade Promotion Agency

 JETRO also emphasized, “Last year, Japan sold 24.4 billion yen (approximately 220.4 billion won) in marine products to Korea, ranking 5th among all exporting countries,” and added, “The Korean market is an important export destination for Japan, so we are looking forward to (expanding sales channels).” .
 According to the Ministry of Oceans and Fisheries, the average number of Japanese marine products entering Korea is over 30,000 tons per year, with scallops (11,971 tons) being imported the most.
 Scallops are also the item that Japan was hit hardest by China’s embargo.

 As exports of Japanese seafood to Korea expand in the future, Koreans’ food insecurity due to the discharge of contaminated water is expected to increase.
-This is because there are still voices concerned about the impact that trace amounts of tritium or radionuclides contained in contaminated water may have on marine products.
+This is because there are still voices concerned regarding the impact that trace amounts of tritium or radionuclides contained in contaminated water may have on marine products.
 In Korea, there have been frequent cases of not indicating the country of origin of Japanese marine products or deceiving them, which has become a problem.
 As a result of the government’s comprehensive investigation in May and June, 158 violative companies were caught in this regard.

 1694549374